Literary-Insights/blog/src/content/blog/The Digital Republic_ On Freedom and Democracy in the 21st Century - Jamie Susskind.txt-1.md

 ---
-title: DEEP SUMMARY - The Digital Republic_ On Freedom and Democracy in the 21st Century - Jamie Susskind
+title: The Digital Republic_ On Freedom and Democracy in the 21st Century - Jamie Susskind
-slug: deep-summary-the-digital-republic_-on-freedom-and-democracy-in-the-21st-century-jamie-susskind
+slug: the-digital-republic_-on-freedom-and-democracy-in-the-21st-century-jamie-susskind
 tags:
   - book-summary
 excerpt: ""